machship/mpath/README.md

   - Takes one parameter
   - Tests whether the input does not end with the parameter

+- `AsJSON`
+  - Takes no parameters
+  - Marshals an input object to JSON

 - `ParseJSON`
-  - Takes one parameter
+  - Takes no parameters
   - Parses a string of JSON data to an addressable map

 - `ParseXML`
-  - Takes one parameter
+  - Takes no parameters
   - Parses a string of XML data to an addressable map

 - `ParseYAML`
-  - Takes one parameter
+  - Takes no parameters
   - Parses a string of YAML data to an addressable map

 - `ParseTOML`
-  - Takes one parameter
+  - Takes no parameters
   - Parses a string of TOML data to an addressable map

 Only for use with arrays: